yst1979/yst1979.github.io/_posts/2018-07-18-self-learning-part2.md

 6. Snapshot
+  * Incremental backups
   * Point in time
   * Encrypted (volume) at no cost
   * Copy or share between regions
   * Image stored at S3, charge at per GB per month
   * Snapshot transfer to S3 cost money?
   * Volume size or used data size store in S3?
+    * Only used data size is store in S3
+  * Only pay for incremental pieces, not the full storage
+  * Data is `lazily loaded` in the background to volume when creating from snapshot
+    * Meaning volume is available right away but data is put into volume from snapshot at S3 when needed

 7. EBS charges
   * By the amount provisioned per month